 Pablo Escobar: A life in crime

-- Escobar was born in 1949, and in 1976 founded the Medellin Cartel, which distributed cocaine.
+- Escobar was born in on December 1, 1949, and in 1976 founded the Medellin Cartel, which distributed cocaine.
 It is thought that he was responsible for 80 per cent of cocaine supply to the United States at one point.

-- He was known as The King of Cocaine, and became one of the richest people in the world
+- He was known as The King of Cocaine – or even “Robin Hood” – and became one of the richest people in the world.

 - In 1982 he was elected to be a representative in Colombia’s Liberal Party, where he was responsible for community projects such as the construction of houses and football fields.

-- In 1991, he was sentenced to five years’ imprisonment (within his own self-built prison.
+- In 1991, he was sentenced to five years’ imprisonment, within “La Catedral”, his own self-built prison.
 La Catedral included a jacuzzi, sauna and a disco where Pablo Escobar reportedly hosted weddings.

-- In July 1992, he escaped and went into hiding after authorities attempted to move him to a traditional prison.
-He was killed by police in 1993.
+- In July 1992, he escaped and went into hiding after the Colombian government attempted to move him to a traditional prison.
+He was killed by police on December 2, 1993.